Home NOVEL CORONAVIRUS 2019-nCoV

 - Positive test result: the traveler is transferred to a hospital or a specialized center.
 In this case, the traveler bears the cost of canceling the hotel reservation.

-All travelers have to observe a mandatory 21 days quarantine period.
+All travelers have to observe a mandatory quarantine.
 This quarantine has to be done in a designated hotel that was booked in advance (Click here for the list of designated hotels).
 Each traveler must present proof of reservation of the hotel room upon arrival.

 - Home quarantine is not allowed.